juniorsundarCasual/TGT/vault/volume-5.chapter-395.md

 "I'm sorry," Revian said immediately, causing Shay-Hade to fumble on his next series of reprimands.
 It was surprising, the boy's face was quite thick to be able to admit fault so quickly, and that too so publicly.
 "I'm sorry everyone!"
 The boy yelled out into the crowd.
 "As Instructor Shay-Hade said, I am doing a disservice to everyone present.
 I don't want to hurt anybody, especially after what I've gone through.
 So from today onwards, these group sessions are over."

-"Aww man!"
+"Aww, man!"
 A boy called out from the crowd.
 "I was really looking forward to the combat lessons."

 Hearing a bunch of dismayed groans and sad faces caused something to shift inside Shay-Hade.
-Instinctively, his lips started to move on their own, "If its combat you want to learn, you can just join Revian when I'm teaching him."
+Instinctively, his lips started to move on their own, "If it's combat you want to learn, you can just join Revian when I'm teaching him."

 "Really?"
 The girl named Casey asked.